-The Group has initially applied IFRS 9 from 1 January 2018.
-A number of other new standards are also effective from 1 January 2018 but they do not have a material effect on the Group's financial statements.
-As permitted under IFRS 9, the Group is availing of the exemption not to restate the prior period comparatives and therefore recognises differences arising between IAS 39 carrying amounts and IFRS 9 carrying amounts at 1 January 2018 in opening retained earnings on that date.
-Accordingly, the comparative information presented for 2017 does not reflect the requirements of IFRS 9 but rather those of IAS 39.
+The Group has initially applied IFRS 16 from 1 January 2019.
+A number of other new standards and interpretations are also effective from 1 January 2019 but they do not have a material effect on the Group's financial statements.
+These financial statements have been prepared using the modified retrospective approach as permitted by IFRS 16.
+Under this approach, the cumulative effect of initial application is recognised in retained earnings at 1 January 2019 and the comparative information is not restated.
+Accordingly, the comparative information presented for 2018 does not reflect the requirements of IFRS 16 but rather those of IAS 17, the previous relevant accounting standard for leases.